lucasnoce/TFG_LevelSensingDevice/README.md

-# tfg_lsd
+# Level Sensing Device
-Level Sensing Device developed during final Graduation Project
+Developed for final Graduation Project, this device is designed to take level measurements using different sensors such as Time Of Flight (TOF) and Ultrasonic sensors.
+It also integrates an LTE modem to transmit the measurement data through 4G and 2G technologies.
+Besides de level sensors, the device also features a temperature/humidity sensor to help provide better ultrasonic sensing performance.